chloepxj/MoogFilterDemo/README.md

 	testing - all
 	code - all
 	stability testing theory - J
+Linear system realizes the function of nonlinear system by adding nonlinear function.
+For linear systems, the method of analysis is very simple, because the signal we analyze is a discrete time signal, so we only need to ensure that all the poles are in the unit circle to ensure the stability of the system.
+For the linear part, all the poles of our filter satisfy this condition, as shown in Figure XX, so the linear part is stable.
+However, for nonlinear systems, due to the introduction of nonlinear functions, the system may meet the condition of stability of the poles, but still appear unstable.
+Then we need a new stability criterion to judge the stability of the whole system.
+According to the analysis of X, we need to divide the nonlinear system into nonlinear part and linear part.
+As for the whole non-detailed filter, the absolute value of the derivative of the nonlinear function is always less than 1 under the premise of satisfying linear stability.
+The three nonlinear functions we selected all satisfy this condition, as shown in Figure XX.
+At the same time, we can also use the Lyaplov stability criterion to judge whether a system is stable, but here it is too complicated.
+In our experiment, we chose to observe whether the audio signal processed by the filter is stable and there is no obvious distortion phenomenon to judge whether the filter is stable.
+In the audio we obtained, in addition to the infinite value of the file corresponding to the second and sixth filter structures, indicating that the second and sixth filters are unstable, all the other audio is clear and logical, and there is no obvious distortion, indicating that the other filters are stable in this case.
 	plugin (source code tweaking & demonstrating) short description - C presentation - I
 	report - all